dmh2000/Flutter-GraphqlX/README.md

 ## PART 1 : dart-example

-This is about building a Dart CLI app using the package [graphql](https://pub.dev/packages/graphql).
+This is about building a standalone Dart app using the package [graphql](https://pub.dev/packages/graphql).

 The graphql (dart) package provides functions and objects that support GraphQL clients making query, mutation and subscription requests.